Alexandria Archaeology Museum

 The Alexandria Archaeology Museum is an institution dedicated to the preservation and study of the archaeological heritage of Alexandria, Virginia.

-According to the National Park Service, the museum exhibits feature's 10,000 years of the human history of Alexandria.
+According to the National Park Service, the museum exhibits feature 10,000 years of the human history of Alexandria.

 In addition to artifacts, the museum also jointly holds a collection of 160 oral histories in conjunction with two other institutions, the Black History Museum and the Lyceum.